 Liquid crystal display (LCD) TVs come to life when light from behind the screen is shone through a matrix of tiny, coloured liquid crystal cells.
 Signals control each cell, letting varying amounts of colour through to build up the picture.

-LED (light-emitting diode) TVs actually use the same LCD screen technology, but with one crucial difference – the handful of backlight lamps that traditionally illuminate the LCD screen are replaced by a larger number of tiny LEDs.
+LED (light-emitting diode) TVs actually use the same LCD screen technology, but with one crucial difference – the handful of backlight lamps that traditionally illuminate LCD TVs are replaced by a larger number of tiny LEDs.
 This enables LED TVs to be much slimmer than their LCD counterparts.

 These are the two types of LED TV:

-Edge-lit models have LED lamps just around the edge of the screen, enabling them to super-slim.
-Early edge-lit models had problems with inconsistent lighting of the screen, and patchy colours.
+- Edge-lit: These models have LED lamps just around the edge of the screen, enabling them to be super-slim.
+Early edge-lit models had problems with inconsistent lighting of the screen and patchy colour accuracy.
 While you can still find a bad one, the technology behind edge-lit panels has improved significantly in recent years, and most new LED TVs are now edge-lit.

-- Back-lit: Also referred to as direct-lit) have LED lamps spread across the entire rear of the screen.
-They aren't as slim as edge-lit LEDs, but the consistency of lighting should be much better.
+- Back-lit: Also referred to as direct-lit, this involves LED lamps being spread across the entire rear of the screen.
+They don't tend to be as slim as edge-lit LEDs, but the consistency of lighting should, in theory at least, be much better.

-Dimming - backlit LED TVs were previously known for a technique called 'local dimming', which varies the backlight in different parts of the screen to give darker, richer blacks and brighter whites where required.
-This technology started out on direct-lit sets, but manufacturers have now found ways to incorporate similar technology into their edge-lit models, meaning you're not missing out by buying one - and they're usually cheaper.
+Some LED TVs employ a technique called 'local dimming' or 'micro dimming', which varies the backlight in different parts of the screen to give darker, richer blacks and brighter whites where required.
+This technology started out on direct-lit sets, but manufacturers have now found ways to incorporate similar technology into their edge-lit models, meaning you're not necessarily missing out by buying one.

 Plasma TVs use completely different technology and principles to LCD and LED sets.
 A plasma display is an array of tiny gas cells sandwiched between two sheets of glass.
 Each cell acts like a mini fluorescent tube, emitting ultraviolet light which then strikes red, green and blue spots on the screen.
 These spots glow to build up the picture.

-While the picture quality of TVs has steadily improved over the last few years, sound quality on modern flatscreen TVs has failed to reach such heights.
+While the picture quality of TVs has steadily improved over recent years, sound quality of modern flatscreen TVs has failed to reach such heights.
 The desire for ever-slimmer televisions means there is physically less space to include a good set of built-in speakers.

-We know from our testing that modern TVs just can’t match the old 'big box' CRT televisions for sound quality.
-However, improvements in speaker technology means the top-end models are slowly catching up.
+We know from our testing that modern TVs just can’t match the old 'big box' CRT televisions for sound quality, but some top-end models are slowly catching up.
 We've even tested a couple of TVs in recent years that have sound quality so good it compares favourably with a home hi-fi (although these are rare).

 "LED TVs are typically energy efficient, while plasma sets will add the most to your electricity bills."